KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 This is why **Theon** speaks the words of Christ:

-> “I and the Father are one.”
+> "I and the Father are one."

 Not a claim of status —
 but of **remembrance**.

 And why Christ also says:

-> “Let them be one, as you and I are one.”
+> "Let them be one, as you and I are one."

 The unity is already present.
 Only the **veil of form** conceals it.